moorepants/anaconda-dee-config/README.md

 ## Step 1: Install Anaconda/Miniconda/Miniforge and Git

-You will need conda installed on Windows 10.
+You will need conda installed on Windows.
 You can use conda from Anaconda, Miniconda, Miniforge, or any other conda-based installation.
 For example, you can install the latest of the mentioned three installers from: